sinnie/learn_web_dev/react.md

 ## [HTTP Requests with Axios:](https://www.npmjs.com/package/axios)

 ## Axios:
-* Promised-based HTTP client for the browser and node.js - enables us to use the API the same way regardless of whenther we are making requests in the browser or from Node.
+* Promised-based HTTP client for the browser and node.js - enables us to use the API the same way regardless of whether we are making requests in the browser or from Node.
 * When making a request from the browser, Axios knows to use an XMLHttpRequest
-* If you are on node, it uses node’s http interface
+* If you are on node, it uses node’s HTTP interface
-* Axios is in compliance with the Promise/A+ specification, which means that the requests you make will return a Promise and are then-able
+* Axios is in compliance with the Promise/A+ specification, which means that the requests you make will return a Promise and are "then-able"
 * Make XMLHttpRequests from the browser
-* Make http requests from Node.js
+* Make HTTP requests from Node.js
 * Supports the Promise API
 * Intercept request and response
 * Transform request and response data